IgniteUI/igniteui-xplat-docs/doc/en/components/charts/features/chart-performance.md

 ### Axis Intervals

-By default, $PlatformShort$ charts will automatically calculate `YAxisInterval` based on range of your data.
+By default, $Platform$ charts will automatically calculate `YAxisInterval` based on range of your data.
 Therefore, you should avoid setting axis interval especially to a small value to prevent rendering of too many of axis gridlines and axis labels.
 Also, you might want to consider increasing `YAxisInterval` property to a larger value than the automatically calculated axis interval if you do not need many axis gridlines or axis labels.

 > Note, we do not recommend setting axis minor interval as it will decrease chart performance.

-This code snippet shows how to set axis major interval in the $PlatformShort$ charts.
+This code snippet shows how to set axis major interval in the $Platform$ charts.

 ```razor
 <CategoryChart  XAxisInterval="5" YAxisInterval="50"/>